ibm-mas/ansible-devops/ibm/mas_devops/roles/dro/README.md

 - Environment Variable: `MAS_CONFIG_DIR`
 - Default Value: None

+### dro_endpoint_url
+  DRO url from ibm-data-reporter route found in redhat-marketplace namespace, this variable is needed if you wish to connect to an existing DRO instance.

+- Optional
+- Environment Variable: `DRO_ENDPOINT_URL`
+- Default Value: None

+### dro_api_key
+  DRO api_key is a token obtained from ibm-data-reporter-operator-api-token secret found in redhat-marketplace namespace, this variable is needed if you wish to connect to an existing DRO instance.

+- Optional
+- Environment Variable: `DRO_APIKEY`
+- Default Value: None

+### dro_crt_path
+  DRO uses default OCP cluster ingress certificates. these can be obtained from either router-certs-default secret found in openshift-ingress namespace or trustedCA config map found in openshift-config namespace, copy the contents of tls.crt into a .pem file and provide the filepath of the .pem file to `DRO_CERTIFICATE_PATH`, this variable is needed if you wish to connect to an existing DRO instance.

+- Optional
+- Environment Variable: `DRO_CERTIFICATE_PATH`
+- Default Value: None

 ### dro_contact.email
 Sets the Contact e-mail address used by the MAS instance's DRO configuration.